JWIG User Manual

 }

-The EventHandler class is used to respond to client side HTML events.
-It can be attached to any where in the code where an event handler is expected.
+The EventHandler class is used to respond to client side XHTML events.
+It can be plugged into any XHTML attribute where an XHTML event handler is expected.
 The EventHandler must contain a run method that is responsible for handling the event on the server side.
 This run method is able to take parameters just like a SubmitHandler.
-The EventHandler is plugged into a place where an event handler can be attached and it will respond to that event.
-For example consider an EventHandler that responds to an onClick event:
+The following example shows an EventHandler that responds to onClick events:

 EventHandler example